smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 Activating a local web app by a user will cause the HMI to launch the app's entrypoint HTML file in the WebEngine.
 Once the engine has loaded the web app, the JavaScript SDL library will initiate a WebSocket connection to SDL Core's WebSocket server port and then establish the RPC/Bulk service session.

 After the app registers, the HMI will be notified which allows the HMI to return to SDL and activate the app.
-This will make the app HMI level set to HMI_FULL.
+This will make the app HMI level set to HMI_FULL and the HMI will present the app's template.
+At no time the web view of the web application will be visible.

 ![Flow of user activating a web app](../assets/proposals/0240-sdl-js-pwa/activate-web-app.png)

 > Flow of how a user activates a web app and how it becomes visible on the screen.

-#### 1.3 Hybrid app preference
+#### 1.3 Mobile App properties change

 Due to a new app platform, the hybrid app preference should be modified to track mobile, cloud and local apps.